-- 4.19 Material Customers and Suppliers.
-Section 4.19 of the Disclosure Letter sets forth a listing of the top twenty (20) customers of the Acquired Companies (on a consolidated basis) in terms of aggregate sales (the "Material Customers") and the top twenty (20) suppliers of the Acquired Companies in terms of aggregate purchases (the "Material Suppliers"), in each case for each of the twelve (12) month period ended December 31, 2018.
-Except as set forth in Section 4.19 of the Disclosure Letter, since December 31, 2018, none of the Material Customers or Material Suppliers have delivered to the Acquired Companies any written (or to the Company's Knowledge, oral) notice that (a) cancelled, materially modified or otherwise terminated its relationship with any Acquired Companies of an intention to cancel, materially modify or otherwise terminate or materially alter its relationship with any Acquired Company, (b) in the case of Material Customers, materially decreased its purchases of the products of the Acquired Companies or (c) in the case of Material Suppliers, materially decreased the goods or services provided to the Acquired Companies. - 4.20 Brokerage.
+4.19 Material Customers and Suppliers.
+Section 4.19 of the Disclosure Letter sets forth a listing of the top twenty (20) customers of the Acquired Companies (on a consolidated basis) in terms of aggregate sales (the "Material Suppliers") and the top twenty (20) suppliers of the Acquired Companies in terms of aggregate purchases (the "Material Suppliers"), in each case for each of the twelve (12) month period ended December 31, 2018.
+Except as set forth in Section 4.19 of the Disclosure Letter, since December 31, 2018, none of the Material Customers or Material Suppliers have delivered to the Acquired Companies any written (or to the Company's Knowledge, oral) notice that (a) cancelled, materially modified or otherwise terminated its relationship with any Acquired Company, (b) informed the Acquired Company, (b) in the case of Material Customers, materially decreased its purchases of the products of the Acquired Companies or (c) in the case of Material Suppliers, materially decreased the goods or services provided to the Acquired Companies.

+4.20 Brokerage.
 No Person is or will become entitled, by reason of any Contract, arrangement or understanding entered into or made by or on behalf of any of the Acquired Companies, to receive any commission, brokerage, finder's fee or other similar compensation in connection with the consummation of the transactions contemplated by this Agreement, other than fees payable to William Blair & Company, L.L.C.